openstack-archive/devstack-plugin-vmax/README.md

 # devstack-plugin-vmax
-This plugin enables the VMAX backend for cinder.
+This plugin enables the VMAX backend for cinder Rocky.
 For each backend, it creates the required xml file, populating said file along with cinder.conf with the appropriate values

 # Enabling in devstack
 * Add this repo as an external repository to localrc::